 Word Limit -- The word limit includes such items as headings, in-text references, quotes and executive summaries.
 It does not included the reference list at the end of the assignment.

-Referencing -- Assignments must follow the Harvard referencing style, available from here.
+Referencing -- Assignments must follow the Harvard referencing style.

 Note that poor referencing and inappropriate word count will be reflected in the mark awarded.